stijn-dejongh/lovecraft_public_domain/raw_converts/p.md

   Alos, my friend, was commander of all the forces on the plateau, and in him lay the last hope of our country.
-On this occasion he spoke of the perils to be faced, and exhorted the men of Olatho&euml;, bravest of the Lomarians, to sustain the traditions of their ancestors, who when forced to move southward from Zobna before the advance of the great ice-sheet (even as our descendants must some day flee from the land of Lomar), valiantly and victoriously swept aside the hairy, long-armed, cannibal Gnophkehs that stood in their way.
-To me Alos denied a warrior&rsquo;s part, for I was feeble and given to strange faintings when subjected to stress and hardships.
+On this occasion he spoke of the perils to be faced, and exhorted the men of Olathoë, bravest of the Lomarians, to sustain the traditions of their ancestors, who when forced to move southward from Zobna before the advance of the great ice-sheet (even as our descendants must some day flee from the land of Lomar), valiantly and victoriously swept aside the hairy, long-armed, cannibal Gnophkehs that stood in their way.
+To me Alos denied a warrior's part, for I was feeble and given to strange faintings when subjected to stress and hardships.
 But my eyes were the keenest in the city, despite the long hours I gave each day to the study of the Pnakotic manuscripts and the wisdom of the Zobnarian Fathers; so my friend, desiring not to doom me to inaction, rewarded me with that duty which was second to